imandra-ai/imandra-100-theorems/README.md

 *Statement (informal):*
 The **Königsberg Bridges Problem** asks whether it is possible to take a walk through the city of Königsberg that crosses each of its seven bridges exactly once and returns to its starting point.

 Euler showed that such a walk is impossible.
 In modern graph-theoretic terms, the corresponding graph has more than two vertices of odd degree, and thus has no Eulerian path.

 We prove two versions:
-- a **concrete version**, representing the specific Königsberg map directly, which Imandra proves automatically with bounded reasoning, and
+- a **concrete version**, representing the specific Königsberg map and a purported (impossible) path of length 7 directly, which Imandra proves automatically, and
 - a **general version**, using the abstract notion of *Eulerian polarity* and reasoning over permutations of edges, and then instantiating this to the configuration of Königsberg.

 <details open>